 The Financial Aid Office will hold a "Money Talks" Budgeting seminar for first-year students in October.
 We strongly suggest that all students who are borrowing money for living expenses attend this seminar.

 Money management can be tricky for financial aid recipients, who receive their funds in one lump sum at the beginning of each semester.
-Disbursements will always occur in August and January - but second- and third-year students especially should keep in mind that means the fall semester is shorter than the spring semester (August-January = 5 months, January-August = 7 months).
-You should have money left over at the end of the fall semester to use in the spring, to get through until the following August.
+All students will receive their fall disbursements in August.
+First- and fourth-year students will receive their spring disbursement in January; second- and third-year students will receive their spring disbursement in February.
 Additionally, second-years will need to set aside money to pay for the USMLE Step 1 (~$560) and third-years will need to pay for Step 2 CK (~$560) and Step 2 CS (~$1,200) in November.

 Fourth-year students need to budget for interview costs and travel to take Step 2 CS.
-Interview costs are NOT part of the Cost of Attendance budget.
-Although there are private loans available to help with these costs, they have less attractive terms than federal or school loans.
-Saving some financial aid proceeds each year to use toward interviewing will result in your being able to leave school with less debt.
+Moderate interview costs are part of the Cost of Attendance budget, and we encourage you to be as frugal as possible with these expenses.
+We will send out tips to the fourth-year class to help minimize these costs.
 Also, although your loan period ends in May, your money may need to stretch well beyond graduation as you will probably not receive your first residency pay until mid-July or early August.

 All students should try to save a minimum of $50 per month for emergencies such as car repairs, trips home, etc. It is also important to hold back money for expenses that occur less frequently than monthly.